soerface/fb-unseen/README.rst

 Sick of the new "seen" feature of facebook?
 Block the read receipts with this extensions and your friends will no longer be able to see if you read their messages.
 You will still be able to see if they read your messages.
+Additionally you get a button to mark messages explicit as read.

 Attention: If you are loading the "full conversation" page (Messages » Name of your friend), it will get marked as "read" and your friend will see it!